jbanaszczyk/pms5003/README.md

 Install pms5003 library.

-Let's use [DrDiettrich' fork of AltSerial Library](https://github.com/DrDiettrich/AltSoftSerial.git).
+Let's use [DrDiettrich' fork of AltSoftSerial Library](https://github.com/DrDiettrich/AltSoftSerial.git).
 Install it.
+* pms5003 will not compile using original AltSoftSerial lib.

 Make some connections:
 * Important: pms5003 uses 3.3V logic.
 Make sure your Arduino board uses 3.3V logic too, use converters if required.